Harry Allan: At D.S.I.R (1928–1948)

 Allan began working at the newly established Plant Research Station, an organisation formed by the Department of Science and Industrial Research (D.S.I.R), in August 1928.
 His work was as part of a committee, including Cockayne and other scientists, researching many aspects affecting New Zealand agriculture, such as fungi and grasses.
-Cockayne is quoted as saying of the Institute: "there should develop an ever increasing stream of information of the highest value to the farming community."
+Cockayne said of the institute: "there should develop an ever increasing stream of information of the highest value to the farming community."
 As part of his work there he published many articles on weeds, grasses, and naturalised plants in the New Zealand Journal of Agriculture, as well as writing two handbooks on those topics.
 His work often involved travelling around New Zealand to describe and collect species of plants.
 Biographer Ross Galbreath describes his focus on economic botany as being what allowed him to avoid the "factional disputes between scientists", which consumed the Research Station at the time.
 Through artificial selection of grasses, the Plant Research Station made the "grassland revolution", the turning of large areas of New Zealand to pasture, possible.

 In 1930 Allan was made head of the botany section of the Australasian Association for the Advancement of Science and was sponsored by the Empire Marketing Board to travel to London.
 He attended the fifth International Botanical Congress, held that year in Cambridge, representing the New Zealand Institute, D.S.I.R, the State Forestry Service and the Research Station where he worked.
 At the conference, which had representatives from around 35 countries, he discussed hybridism in the New Zealand flora, the subject of his grant from the Royal Society.
 Allan also gave a talk at the Linnean Society, where he formally received his fellowship, and attended a conference of the British Science Association in Bristol.
 He visited Kew Gardens and the South Kensington Museum to study New Zealand plant specimens, and also paid special attention to various grass species, such as Spartina × townsendii, visiting the Essex coast where it grows rapidly.